-Standard & Poor's Ratings Services has affirmed its 'AA-' credit rating on Maryland Transportation Authority's (MdTA) revenue bonds outstanding.
+Standard & Poor's Ratings Services has affirmed its 'AA-' rating on Maryland Transportion Authority's (MdTA) revenue bonds outstanding.
 The outlook is stable.

 The rating reflects our opinion of a mature, diverse, and relatively inelastic toll revenue system that is coming to the end of a significant capital program and is transitioning into a program with a maintenance and preservation of asset operation focus.

 More specifically, the rating reflects what we view as the MdTA's:

-- Large and well-diversified system consisting of seven pledged facilities, with monopoly control over central Maryland's essential highway, bridge, and tunnel network, particularly Interstate 95 (I-95); - Willingness and ability to raise tolls.
-The authority adopted a three-phase toll increase in September 2011 designed to address needs through at least 2015, and which might cover operations until fiscal 2024; - Strong liquidity, with 584 unrestricted days' cash on hand as of fiscal year-end 2012 (June 30); and - Very strong historical debt service coverage (DSC) based on pledged revenue of 4.29x-6.04x from 2007-2011.
-As debt service increases with the completed and near-completed projects, we expect coverage to lessen, but still what we consider to be strong.
-In fiscal 2012, coverage was 2.74x.
+- Large and well-diversified system consisting of eight pledged facilities, with monopoly control over central Maryland's essential highway, bridge, and tunnel network, particularly Interstate 95 (I-95); - Willingness and ability to raise tolls.
+The authority adopted a three-phase toll increase in September 2011 designed to address needs through at least 2015, and which might cover operations until fiscal 2024; - Strong liquidity, with 940 unrestricted days' cash on hand as of fiscal year-end 2013 (June 30); and - Very strong historical debt service coverage (DSC) based on pledged revenue of 4.29x-6.04x from 2007-2011.
+As debt service increases with the completed and near-completed projects, we expect coverage to lessen, but still remain what we consider to be strong.
+In fiscal years 2012 and 2013, coverage was 2.74x and 2.48x, respectively.